 As a substitution to the sweet black prawn paste sauce that can be bought in the Asian supermarkets, I made the sauce myself, and used instead of Part A:

 2 tsp. belachan,

 120g Gula Melaka,

 3 cloves garlic, crushed

 1. In a pot, fry belachan, garlic, Hoisin sauce, until the mixture is thick.
 Add tamarind juice and simmer very lightly.
-Add gula melaka and continue simmering for another 5 minutes.
+Add gula Melaka and continue simmering for another 5 minutes.
 Add as much chilly powder to taste.
-Use 1 tbsp cornstarch, dissolve it in a little hot water or (from the mixture), then mix in to the sauce and continue to simmer for another 5 mins.
-Once the gravy is thick and goooiy, take the pot away from the fire.
+Use 1 tbsp cornstarch, dissolve it in a little hot water or (from the mixture), then mix into the sauce and continue to simmer for another 5 mins.
+Once the gravy is thick and gooey, take the pot away from the fire.
 Allow to cool.
-(Normally, you don’t cook the sauce.
-But I preferred this method as it makes the sauce smoother and it’s easier to melt the block of gula melaka)

 3. Blanch the spinach / kangkung / or long beans

 4. Add all ingredients in a bowl.
 Use as much sauce necessary only to cover all the ingredients.
 Mix vigorously in a big bowl together with some crushed roasted peanuts and sesame seeds.